Write Your Future at MWCC

 - Creative Writing

-Also, for many of your classes, you will get to choose from electives.
-You will get to enhance your own academic program by tailoring your education to fit your personal goals and interests.
+Also, for many of your classes, you will get to choose from a variety of electives.
+You will get to enhance your own academic program by tailoring it to fit your personal goals and interests.

 Publish Your Work in the Student Newspaper